Ezinnem/First-Client-Web/README.md

 # Gritty-Webpage

-A simple webpage using HTML5, CSS3 and Javascript.
+A simple webpage using the markup languages, HTML, CSS and Javascript.